-Or - for a lighter meal - eat them with a salsa like my Mango Salsa or a salad.
+Or - for a lighter meal - eat them with a salsa like my Asian-Style Mango Salsa or a salad.
 The last time I made these mackerel fillets for myself, I ate them together with my Carrot and Quinoa Salad –YUM!

 1 teaspoon fennel seeds

 Thumb-size piece of fresh ginger – finely grated

 Grated zest and juice of 1 unwaxed lime

 1½ tablespoon olive oil

 4 -6 mackerel fillets (depending on size), with the skin left on and pin-boned

 (To pin-bone filleted fish, run your fingers over the surface of the fillet to locate the ends of the bones.
 Use pliers or tweezers to pull out the bones.)

 2 tablespoons rapeseed oil (canola oil) or vegetable oil